Beginner suitability · Updated May 2026

 Is OLSP good for total beginners?

 Yes.
-OLSP is specifically designed for beginners — no website needed, no product creation, structured training, live coaching, and a $7 entry.
-The catch is you have to actually post on social media consistently for it to work.
+Specifically designed for beginners — no website, no product creation, structured training, $7 entry.
+Catch: you have to actually post consistently.

-Roughly 60 minutes a day for the first 30 days — most of which is making and posting one piece of content.
-Less time after that as your workflow speeds up and your content starts compounding.
+60 minutes a day for the first 30 days.
+Less after, as workflow speeds up and content compounds.

 Quitting at week 3.
-The first 3 weeks of organic social media posting feel slow.
-The 4th week is usually where the compounding starts.
-Most beginners quit exactly one week before things start working.
+Compounding usually starts in week 4.
+Most beginners quit one week before things start working.

 Can I do OLSP part-time around a day job?

-You don't need to be.
-Plenty of OLSP members run faceless accounts — voiceovers, screen recordings, text-on-image content, AI-generated avatars.
-Camera-on is one option, not a requirement.
+Plenty of OLSP members run faceless accounts — voiceovers, screen recordings, text-on-image, AI avatars.

 Decide from inside the system, not from a sales page